Anna McClarmonde Chase: Early life

-Anna McClarmonde was born in 1809 in northern Ireland.
+Anna McClarmonde was born in 1809 in Ireland.
 Her father died in 1818 and her family immigrated to the United States in 1824.
 Her mother died a year after their arrival and Anna went to live with her brother in Philadelphia.
 She helped him manage his business and they both moved to New Orleans in 1834.

 She moved to the port city of Tampico, in the Mexican state of Tamaulipas, in 1836.
 She met Franklin Chase, a U.S. consul in Mexico, and the pair married in 1838.
 In Tampico, Chase and her husband were successful merchants.
 She was a full partner alongside her husband in their firm, named F&A Chase.
 The "castle-like mansion" they lived in doubled as the customs house for Tampico.
 In the early 1840s, Chase nursed U.S. writer Benjamin Moore Norman back to health after he contracted malaria.
 She also presented him with three Huastec sculptures that were later given to the New York Historical Society.